Austria within Nazi Germany: Annexation of Austria into Nazi Germany

 After Schuschnigg left office, the federal president Wilhelm Miklas asked Arthur Seyß-Inquart to form a new government as the Germans demanded.
-From 11 to 13 March he led the Austrian Government and completed the Anschluss.
-On the morning of 12 March heavily armed German troops and police crossed the Austrian frontier, in total about 25000.
+From 11 to 13 March, he led the Austrian Government and completed the Anschluss.
+On the morning of 12 March, a heavily armed German troops and police crossed the Austrian frontier, in total about 25000.
 Large sections of the Austrian population were very pleased to see them.
 In Vienna, Aspern met Heinrich Himmler of the SS accompanied by many police and SS officials to take over the Austrian police.
 Supporters of the Austrian Nazi Party together with members of the SS and SA occupied public buildings and offices throughout Austria without a previously planned transition period.
 The formation of the Greater German Reich was announced from the balcony of the Council House in Linz.
 On the following day, 13 March 1938, the second session of the Government passed the “Reunification with Germany Law”.
 Federal President Miklas refused to endorse it and resigned.
 Seyß-Inquart was now functioning Head of State.
 He could make his own laws and publish them.
 Before the evening was over, Hitler signed a law which made Austria a German province.

-On 15 March Hitler, who had spent the previous two days in his birth town of Braunau am Inn, made a triumphal entry into Vienna and gave a speech on Heldenplatz in front of tens of thousands of cheering people, in which he boasted of his "greatest accomplishment": "As leader and chancellor of the German nation and Reich I announce to German history now the entry of my homeland into the German Reich."
+On 15 March, Hitler, who had spent the previous two days in his birth town of Braunau am Inn, made a triumphal entry into Vienna and gave a speech on Heldenplatz in front of tens of thousands of cheering people, in which he boasted of his "greatest accomplishment": "As leader and chancellor of the German nation and Reich I announce to German history now the entry of my homeland into the German Reich."
 (Note: In German: "Als Führer und Kanzler der deutschen Nation und des Reiches melde ich vor der deutschen Geschichte nunmehr den Eintritt meiner Heimat in das Deutsche Reich.")
 Ernst Kaltenbrunner from Upper Austria was promoted SS-Brigadeführer and the leader of the SS-upper section Austria.
 Beginning on 12 March and during the subsequent weeks 72,000 people were arrested, primarily in Vienna, among them politicians of the First Republic, intellectuals and above all Jews.
 Jewish institutions were shuttered.